Limited time grant-sponsored no-cost access to

 An online subscription for employee training videos, developed in cooperation with industry leaders and endorsed by professional organizations.
 (Available in English and Spanish.)

 Terms and Conditions: To promote and strengthen business resiliency, priority will be given to applicants currently employed in the green industry.
-Limit of one registration per company, non-transferrable, non-redeemable for cash.
+There are no restrictions on the number of applicants per company, however the number of awards per company may limited as funding allows.
+Registration is non-transferrable, non-redeemable for cash.
 Applicants must have a primary business or residential address in Georgia and be a minimum of 18 years of age.
 Space is limited.
-Application deadline: June 1, 2021.
+Application deadline: July 1, 2021.